 Available with Spatial Analyst license.

-Identify features or segments in your imagery by grouping adjacent pixels together that have similar spectral characteristics.
+Identify objects, features, or segments in your imagery by grouping adjacent pixels together that have similar spectral and spatial characteristics.
 You can control the amount of spatial and spectral smoothing to help derive features of interest.

 Valid floating-point values range from 1.0 to 20.0.
-A higher value is appropriate when you have features you want to classify separately but have somewhat similar spectral characteristics.
-Smaller values create spectrally smoother outputs.
-For example, using a higher spectral detail in a forested scene allows you to better distinguish the different tree species.
+Smaller values result in broad classes and more smoothing.
+A higher value is appropriate when you want to discriminate between features having somewhat similar spectral characteristics.
+For example, using a higher spectral detail value in a forested scene allows you to better distinguish the different tree species.

 Valid integer values range from 1 to 20.
-A higher value is appropriate for a scene where your features of interest are small and clustered together.
-Smaller values create spatially smoother outputs.
-For example, in an urban scene, you could classify an impervious surface using a smaller spatial detail, or you could classify buildings and roads as separate classes using a higher spatial detail.
+Smaller values result in broad classes and more smoothing.
+A higher value is appropriate for discriminating between features that are spatially small and clustered together.
+For example, in an urban scene, you could classify general impervious surface features using a smaller spatial detail value, or you could classify buildings and roads as separate classes using a higher spatial detail value.

-The minimum segment size, which is measured in pixels, will identify blocks of pixels that are considered too small to be considered a fragment.
+The minimum segment size, measured in pixels.
+This value is related to your minimum mapping unit, and will filter out smaller blocks of pixels.
 All segments that are smaller than the specified value will merge the smaller segments with their best fitting neighbor segment.

 Segment boundaries only

-The segment boundaries draws a black contour line around each segment.
+The segment boundaries draw as a black contour line around each segment.
 This is helpful so you can distinguish adjacent segments that have similar colors.